ntyazh/FActScore-turbo/README.md

-## FactScore-turbo
+## FActScore-turbo
 The repository is an enhanced version of the [original factscore](https://github.com/shmsw25/FActScore), an evaluation pipeline that breaks an LLM generation into a series of atomic facts and computes the percentage of the facts supported by the provided database.

-``FactScore-turbo`` extends this framework with critical upgrades for LLM training workflows.
+``FActScore-turbo`` extends this framework with critical upgrades for LLM training workflows.
 Moreover, it has been already used to improve the factual accuracy of SmolLM2-360M-Instruct.
 See more about the pipeline details in [``factscorer.py``](https://github.com/ntyazh/factscore/blob/main/factscore/factscorer.py).

 **Key improvements:**
-1. the pipeline accelerates fact checking by ~6.5 times due to asynchronous API queries and batchization.
+1. the pipeline accelerates fact checking by ~45 times due to asynchronous API queries and batchization.
 2. provides much more reliable, stable and fast search of documents from the database by adding vector sharded FAISS index: matching titles from the database are searched by embedding distances rather than by character-level comparison as in the original.
 3. supports adding arbitrary database.
 4. has a much more user-friendly user interface.